 Volunteer Submission Form

 There are four categories of membership within the American College of Mohs Surgery, and each category adds value and strength to the ACMS as a whole.
 While only Associates and Fellows may serve as officers or directors of the ACMS, any member in good standing is able to serve on a committee or task force.
 Complete the interest form to be considered for available positions.
-Interest forms are accepted year round, however, any received prior to January 6, will be reviewed and considered for placement during the current year.
+Interest forms are accepted year-round, however, any received after February 1, will be held and reviewed for consideration during the following term year.

 Standing committees or ad hoc committees and task forces serve to assist the ACMS Board of Directors in fulfilling its duties and obligations to the membership.
 The Board may create a committee or task force and appoint the Chair as deemed necessary.